Parent Survival Guide 2022-2023

-If you need to contact me regarding behavior or academics please email us at email@example.com, or firstname.lastname@example.org.
+If you need to contact me regarding behavior or academics, please email me at firstname.lastname@example.org.
 I check my email a few times a day.
 This is the best and fastest way to reach me, as the classroom phones do not ring through during school hours.
-If you would like to have a conference please email me to schedule an appointment.
+If you would like to have a conference, please email me to schedule an appointment.
 We have morning and afternoon duties that make it hard for us to accommodate drop-ins.
 Thank you for understanding that every minute with your children in class is valuable.

 Thank you again for supporting your child’s learning experiences this year.
-If you should have any questions about homework assignments, please send a note with your child or email me.
+If you should have any questions about homework assignments, please email me.

 Snack Breaks & Water Bottles

-Students will be given an opportunity for a working snack time during class daily.
+Students will be given an opportunity to eat a small snack during morning and afternoon recess.
 Please send easy to eat finger foods that do not require utensils.
 Examples include Goldfish crackers, grapes, fruit snacks, pretzels, etc… No candy or items including nuts are allowed.
 Snack time is a privilege and can be adapted accordingly.
 I also encourage students to bring a water bottle with their name on it.
 The bottle must only contain water and have a spill-proof lid.
-If you would like to please apply sunscreen prior to taking your child to school each day.
+If you would like to, please apply sunscreen prior to taking your child to school each day.

 Breakfast and Lunch